Types of Degrees Legal Professions Majors Are Getting

 |Hispanic or Latino||827|

-Americans aren’t the only ones with an interest in Legal Professions.
+Students from other countries are interested in Legal Professions, too.
 About 2.3% of those with this major are international students.

 How Much Do Legal Professions Majors Make?